danwing/referee/draft-wing-settle-referee.md

 by a smartphone application by the home administrator which is authorized to push new associations to the Referee.

-### Manual Configuration
+### Incremental Deployment and Manual Referee Configuration

 It is useful for a Referee server to provide immediate value on its installation, even when servers do not (yet) support Referee.
+The Referee system requires support of both the client (to ask the Referee for mediation) and installation of a Referee -- which could be in the home router, NAS, or other always-on device.
+This section explores how to bootstrap Referee system when servers on the local domain do not (yet) support Referee.

-To do so, the Referee has a user interface for manual addition of a server.
+The Referee has a user interface for manual addition of a server.
 For example the user might cause the Referee to connect to a server on the local domain using TLS, extract its public key, and create the hostname and public key fingerprint association on the Referee.
-Additionally, the Referee might also scan the local domain network looking for TLS servers on common ports (e.g., HTTPS, IMAPS, IPPS, NNTPS, IMAPS, POP3S) to enumerate a list of servers for the user to approve and create the hostname and public key fingerprint association on the Referee.
+Additionally, the Referee might also scan the local domain network looking for TLS servers on common ports (e.g., HTTPS, IMAPS, IPPS, NNTPS, IMAPS, POP3S) to enumerate a list of servers for the user to approve the same association on the Referee.

 To accommodate servers that change their public key but do not (yet) register that change with the Referee, the Referee can refresh its